The Night Santa Went Crazy: Lyrics

 The song starts with Santa's elves making Christmas presents for good, "Gentile" children.
 Suddenly, a drunken Santa bursts in with a rifle in his hand, and covered with ammunition "like a big, fat, drunk, disgruntled Yuletide Rambo".
 He says, "Merry Christmas to all, now you're all gonna die!"
 He proceeds to destroy half of the North Pole, hold the elves and helpers hostage, and kill most of his reindeer in various graphic, sadistic ways.
 The National Guard and FBI come to restore order.

 The song's epilogue has two different versions, with one version being called the "Extra Gory Version".
 In the original epilogue, the singer explains to Virginia that Santa was arrested and locked up in a federal prison, with the possibility of release for good behavior in 700 years.
-Meanwhile, the two surviving reindeer, Vixen and Donner, are coping with post-traumatic stress disorder, the elves get jobs working for the postal service, and Mrs. Claus negotiates film rights for the incident.
+Meanwhile, the two surviving reindeer, Vixen and Donner, are coping with post-traumatic stress disorder, and the elves get jobs working for the postal service.
 In the Extra Gory Version of the song, it is instead stated that Santa is killed by a SWAT officer, and with Christmas having effectively been ended altogether, the elves file for unemployment benefits.
 This version also references a quote from U.S. President Richard Nixon, saying "I guess they won't have the fat guy to kick around anymore".
+Both versions of the song also have Mrs. Claus negotiating film rights for the incident.
 The singer surmises that Santa Claus had grown tired of only receiving milk and cookies for his work, concluded he was getting "gypped", and went postal because of it.